jpype-project/jpype/doc/userguide.rst

 C++ Exceptions in JPype
 -----------------------

-Internally JPype can generage C++ exception which are converted into Python exceptions for the user.
+Internally JPype can generate C++ exception which are converted into Python exceptions for the user.
 Sometimes to trace an error back to its source it is necessary to see where the original C++ exception was thrown from.
 As all sensitive block have function names compiled in to the try catch blocks,